-The NEMS Linux documentation is a work in progress, and we are actively going through the pages to find errors, out of date information, and missing images since moving to our new documentation system.
+The NEMS Linux documentation is a work in progress, and we are constantly updating it.
 If you find any problems or inconsistencies, please either provide a pull request on GitHub, file an issue on GitHub, or contact us on Discord.

 The NEMS Linux Getting Started Guide is an introductory course in understanding and using NEMS Linux.
 From the principles that drive the project, to understanding how the various components work together.

 By following this easy to understand guide, you will gain the fundamental knowledge and skills required to use NEMS Linux effectively.

 This guide is a primer and not comprehensive or even overly technical.
 It is intended as an introduction to NEMS Linux for new users, or those who wish to better understand how to use NEMS Linux at an entry level.

 - Introduction to NEMS Linux

 - Install NEMS Linux

 - Monitoring a Linux Computer on Your Network

 - Generate NEMS Config: Make Your Changes Live